nie-lang/Multi-Grid-Deep-Homography/README.md

 #### step 1
 We use [UDIS-D](https://github.com/nie-lang/UnsupervisedDeepImageStitching) for training.
 Please download it.
 #### step 2
-We adopt pretrained monocular depth estimation model to get the depth of 'input2' in the training set.
+We adopt a pretrained monocular depth estimation model to get the depth of 'input2' in the training set.
 Please download the results of depth estimation in [Google Drive](https://drive.google.com/file/d/1UTDIpNpl5te8RaO_Zt22bxYjNMLwl5ql/view?usp=sharing) or [Baidu Cloud](https://pan.baidu.com/s/16u2qyYRw6ciMuZz9hrdLoA)(Extraction code: 1234).
 Then place the 'depth2' folder in the 'training' folder of UDIS-D. (Please refer to the paper for more details about the depth. )

 ## Training